Keltie Knight: Career

 Knight started her dancing career in the United States as a specialist dancer and was featured on music videos and as part of a number of professional dance teams.
 In 2003, Knight became a professional cheerleader for the NBA team the New Jersey Nets for a period of two years.
 She remained as a cheerleader in the NBA and also was a cheerleader for the New York Knicks dancing with them until 2007.
 During this period, she also appeared on Saturday Night Live as a dancer in 2006.

-Her music video dancing led her to perform with John Legend, Gym Class Heroes and Fergie from 2007 onwards.
-In 2009, she featured on the cover of Dance Spirit Magazine.
-She danced for a number of music artists from 2007 onwards, including Taylor Swift.
-Knight was interviewed on a VMA after show in 2010 discussing Swift's recovery, following Kanye West's controversial appearance on stage with Swift while she was receiving her award at the 2009 MTV Video Music Awards.
-Prior to this, she danced for the likes of Beyoncé.
-She also spent 6 seasons as a Radio City Rockette.

-Her dancing also led her to perform on the big screen in both Enchanted in 2007 and Footloose in 2011.
+She performed as a dancer in the movies Enchanted in 2007 and Footloose in 2011.

 In 2010, Knight began to become more focused on presenting.
 She became the host of a Live Nation online music series, where she regularly interviewed musicians and attended music festivals across the US as a TV presenter.
-After working with Live Nation, Knight began working with Alloy TV and presenting the show Living the Dream.
-The show focused on individuals and their jobs, primarily those who had unique types of employment, some of which could be described as a dream job.
-Knight was featured on the fifteenth season of The Bachelor as a contestant dating Brad Womack on his second stint at finding love.
-She was credited as Keltie Colleen during that time and discussed her time as a Rockette on that season.
+After working with Live Nation, Knight became an on-air correspondent in 2012 for the syndicated show, The Insider.
+As a correspondent, she covered numerous red carpet events.